 9.15.2 Keys should also be rotated immediately following a suspected compromise of an API Key, and such event shall be reported to the DIP Manager.

-9.15.3 New API keys can be generated in the APIM portal using the ‘Regenerate’ option.
+9.15.3 New API keys can be generated in the DIP portal using the ‘Regenerate’ option.
 Primary and secondary keys can be regenerated independently to ensure service continuity.

 9.16 API Key(s) and DCPs